Microsoft Dynamics 365 Search Functionality

-- To move the columns from left to right, select the column then use the green arrows to move the column left or right.
+- Move the columns from left to right by selecting the column.
+Then use the green arrows to move the column left or right.

 - To configure the sorting, choose ascending or descending.

-- To add columns, select the columns you want to add.
+- Add columns by selecting the columns you want to add.